-At the outset of the project, a diagnostic study carried out to capture requirements and knowledge needed at the outset (IF) Figure 2) through the requirements engineering methods such as soft system methodology (Checkland et al., 2006) and contextual design technique (Beyer and Holtzblatt, 1998).
+At the outset of the project, a diagnostic study carried out to capture requirements and knowledge needed at the outset (Figure 2) through the requirements engineering methods such as soft system methodology (Checkland, et al 2006) and contextual design technique (Beyer and Holtzblatt, 1998).

-The BIM adoption methodology uses the action research oriented qualitative and quantitative research for discovery, comparison, and experimentation.
-Hence the KTP project with JMA provides also an environment for "learning by doing" (Coghlan and Brannick, 2001) because it is simply a form of self-reflective enquiry undertaken by participants in social situations in order to improve the rationality and justice of their own practices, their understanding of these practices, and the situations in which the practices are carried out (Boshyk and Dilworth, 2009).
+Figure 2 knowledge and requirements capture needed for the successful conduit of the KTP it is simply a form of self-reflective enquiry undertaken by participants in social situations in order to improve the rationality and justice of their own practices, their understanding of these practices, and the situations in which the practices are carried out (Boshyk, and Dilworth, 2009).